learn through suffering C language learn through suffering

 }

-If the same file is rewritten by different applications at the same time
+If different applications were to overwrite the same file at the same time,

-Therefore, files opened for writing with the fopen function must be marked with
+Therefore, files opened for writing using the fopen function

-Many types of functions are available to write text to a file.
+There are many different functions available for writing text to a file.

 fprintf function

-The specified string is written to a file, not to the screen.
+The specified string will be written to a file, not to the screen.

 The following program writes the string Hello,world to the file test.txt.